Know-and-Grow/FarmRight-A-Crop-Recommendation-System/README.md

-# FarmRight: A Crop Recommendation System
+# FarmRight: A Recommendation System for Crops